mkmathur/wedding-guest-list/docs/TESTING.md

 ## Manual Testing Checklist

+### Category Management
+- [ ] Add a new category:
+  * Add category with a unique name
+  * Verify it appears in the category list
+  * Verify it appears as an option in household form

+- [ ] Edit a category:
+  * Change category name
+  * Verify change reflects in household list
+  * Verify change reflects in household form options

+- [ ] Delete a category:
+  * Delete a category with no households
+  * Try to delete a category with households
+  * Verify proper warning/error messages

+- [ ] Form Validation:
+  * Try submitting without a name
+  * Try submitting with a duplicate name
+  * Verify error messages are clear and visible

+### Tier Management
+- [ ] Add a new tier:
+  * Add tier with name and order
+  * Verify it appears in tier list
+  * Verify it appears as an option in household form

+- [ ] Edit a tier:
+  * Change tier name
+  * Change tier order
+  * Verify changes reflect in household list
+  * Verify changes reflect in household form

+- [ ] Delete a tier:
+  * Delete a tier with no households
+  * Try to delete a tier with households
+  * Verify proper warning/error messages

+- [ ] Form Validation:
+  * Try submitting without a name
+  * Try submitting with a duplicate name
+  * Try submitting with invalid order
+  * Verify error messages are clear and visible

 ### Household Management
 - [ ] Add a new household:
   * Fill out all fields (name, guest count, category, tier)